MicrosoftDocs/azure-docs/articles/data-factory/create-azure-ssis-integration-runtime.md

     If you use an Azure SQL Database server with virtual network service endpoints or a managed instance with a private endpoint to host SSISDB, or if you require access to on-premises data without configuring self-hosted IR, you need to join your Azure-SSIS IR to a virtual network.
 For more information, see [Join an Azure-SSIS IR to a virtual network](https://docs.microsoft.com/azure/data-factory/join-azure-ssis-integration-runtime-virtual-network).
   - Confirm that the **Allow access to Azure services** setting is enabled for the database server.
 This setting is not applicable when you use an Azure SQL Database server with virtual network service endpoints or a managed instance with a private endpoint to host SSISDB.
 For more information, see [Secure your Azure SQL database](../sql-database/sql-database-security-tutorial.md#create-firewall-rules).
 To enable this setting by using PowerShell, see [New-AzSqlServerFirewallRule](/powershell/module/az.sql/new-azsqlserverfirewallrule).
-  - Add the IP address of client machine, or a range of IP addresses that includes the IP address of client machine, to the client IP address list in the firewall settings for the database server.
+  - Add the IP address of the client machine, or a range of IP addresses that includes the IP address of the client machine, to the client IP address list in the firewall settings for the database server.
 For more information, see [Azure SQL Database server-level and database-level firewall rules](../sql-database/sql-database-firewall-configure.md).
-  - You can connect to the database server by using SQL authentication with your server admin credentials or Azure AD authentication with the managed identity for your data factory.
+  - You can connect to the database server by using SQL authentication with your server admin credentials, or by using Azure AD authentication with the managed identity for your data factory.
 For the latter, you need to add the managed identity for your data factory into an Azure AD group with access permissions to the database server.
 For more information, see [Enable Azure AD authentication for an Azure-SSIS IR](https://docs.microsoft.com/azure/data-factory/enable-aad-authentication-azure-ssis-ir).
   - Confirm that your database server does not have an SSISDB instance already.
 The provisioning of an Azure-SSIS IR does not support using an existing SSISDB instance.
 - **Azure Resource Manager virtual network (optional)**.
 You must have an Azure Resource Manager virtual network if at least one of the following conditions is true:
     - You're hosting SSISDB on an Azure SQL Database server with virtual network service endpoints or a managed instance with a private endpoint.